Textualize/textual/docs/widgets/data_table.md

     --8<-- "docs/examples/widgets/data_table_fixed.py"
     ```

+In the example above, we set `fixed_rows` to `2`, and `fixed_columns` to `1`,
+meaning the first two rows and the leftmost column do not scroll - they always remain
+visible as you scroll through the data table.

 ## Sorting

 The `DataTable` can be sorted using the [sort][textual.widgets.DataTable.sort] method.
 In order to sort your data by a column, you must have supplied a `key` to the `add_column` method
 when you added it.
-You can then pass this key to the sort method to sort by that column.
+You can then pass this key to the `sort` method to sort by that column.
-Additionally, you can pass multiple keys to break ties.
+Additionally, you can sort by multiple columns by passing multiple keys to `sort`.

 ## Reactive Attributes